Net5F/AmalgamEngine/README.md

 Then, build through the Eclipse project or follow the linux instructions for a command line build.

 ### Linux
-Tested on Ubuntu 20.0.4.
-Older distros may run into issues with package versions.
+Had to update to Ubuntu 21.04 for g++ 10.3.0 (older versions didn't have support for some C++20 features I needed.)
 I haven't yet locked down an SDL2 or CMake version, we'll see where it ends up.

 1. Run `Scripts/Linux/InstallDependencies.sh`, then build through the Eclipse project, or:
 2. (From the base of the repo) `mkdir Build Build/Linux Build/Linux/Debug`